 Miraculously, Coventry recorded a 2-1 victory as relegation rivals Middlesbrough and Sunderland both lost.
 McAllister notched up 38 appearances and six goals, and helped secure what would be Coventry’s 31st successive season in top-flight football.
 As Strachan went about turning Coventry into a stable Premier League team, McAllister sat out large chunks of the following seasons.
 He was, however, back to his influential best come the 1999/2000 campaign.
 His 11 goals, consistent threat from free-kicks, and obvious experience certainly stood out for Houllier.

 Upon hearing of Houllier and Liverpool’s interest, McAllister thought there was a prank being played.
 However, initial talks revealed Houllier’s desire to bring in an established professional.
 Liverpool had just about shaken off the stigma of the ‘Spice Boys’ label and Houllier felt that Gerrard in particular would benefit from McAllister’s attitude and professionalism.

-The opening day of the 2000-01 season provided McAllister a cameo debut at Anfield, coming on as a second half substitute as Liverpool completed a 1-0 victory against Bradford City.
+The opening day of the 2000/01 season provided McAllister with a cameo debut at Anfield, coming on as a second-half substitute as Liverpool completed a 1-0 victory against Bradford City.
 Despite striking the right chords in pre-season training, McAllister’s full debut only served to increase questions and doubt.
 In a fraught and defensively clumsy Liverpool display, McAllister received a controversial red card before half-time as Arsenal eased to a 2-0 win.
 The second half also saw Hamann and Patrick Vieira sent-off.